-Divisive and destructive political campaigns, economic and social upheaval, environmental concerns and terrorist attacks around the world are literally changing the face of our world.
+Divisive and destructive political campaigns, economic and social upheaval, pandemics, environmental concerns and terrorist attacks around the world are literally changing the face of our world and work.
 Our world is inescapably VUCCA: Volatile, Uncertain, Culturally Complex, and Ambiguous.

 Have you found yourself in a team with competing priorities and different communication and personality styles, in a constantly and rapidly changing organization or community, wondering how you will get through a meeting, not to mention achieving your goals and visions?